 Cloud provides you with data security as your data is safe even when your computer is crashed and you lose the local memory.
 Moreover, you can access your data from anywhere in the world as well as share them with your team.

-Apart from this, the cost of cloud data story is significantly lower than the other available storage options in the market.
+Apart from this, the cost of a cloud data story is significantly lower than the other available storage options in the market.
 Also, you can easily update the software and pay for the storage which you require.

-In 1955, a computer scientist, McCarthy came up with the idea of cloud computing where companies who couldn’t afford the technology can come together could rent time-shared computing resources.
+In 1955, computer scientist, McCarthy came up with the idea of cloud computing where companies who couldn’t afford the technology can come together could rent time-shared computing resources.

 In 1969, JCR Licklider introduced ARPANET using McCarthy’s initial concept to interconnect everyone on the globe and access data and programs from anywhere.

 As time passed and internet usage boomed, the Compaq Computer engineers were the first to use the term “cloud computing”.
 Salesforce.com became one of the first companies to adopt cloud computing to share sales information, collaboration, storage, and reporting through a web portal which paved the way for more corporates to do the same.

 In 2006, Amazon Web Services (AWS) began offering IT infrastructure services to businesses in the form of web services – this gave the biggest pull to cloud technology.

 As time passed there Google too introduced various cloud-based applications.
 Apple also announced its storage solution named iCloud which was followed by the launch of Google drive in 2012.

 Today, cloud computing continues to evolve more rapidly than ever before and the global pandemic has given a new boost to this process.

 According to estimates, public cloud spending would reach approximately $500 billion by 2023, with 80 per cent of businesses employing cloud services by the end of 2021.
 An IT service is given over the cloud every 0.5 seconds, and some organizations have reported that their earnings have increased by 28% as a result of using cloud services.